 These changes were incorporated in the Academy's fiscal year 2022 financial statements.
-The Academy recognized \$2,266,565 in leases payable at July 1, 2021; however, this entire amount was offset by the intangible asset, right-to-use leased building.
-In addition, certain leased vehicles previously capitalized have been reclassified to the intangible asset, right-to-use leased school vehicles and the related capital lease liability previously reported has been reclassified to leases payable.
+The Academy recognized \$6,164,721 in leases payable at July 1, 2021; however, this entire amount was offset by the intangible asset, right-to-use leased building.
 The implementation of GASB Statement No. 87 did not have an effect on the net position previously reported by the Academy at June 30, 2021.